weavejester/medley/README.md

 [![Build Status](https://travis-ci.org/weavejester/medley.svg?branch=master)](https://travis-ci.org/weavejester/medley)

-Medley is a lightweight Clojure library of useful, pure functions that are "missing" from clojure.core.
+Medley is a lightweight Clojure/ClojureScript library of useful, pure functions that are "missing" from clojure.core.

 Unlike [flatland/useful][1], Medley does not attempt to be comprehensive, and unlike [Prismatic/plumbing][2], Medley limits